How did Alexander really develop his technique?

 So what really happened?

-This is not just an academic investigation of how the AT evolved.
+This course is both an academic investigation into how the AT evolved,

-It's a practical journey through his early explorations and discoveries up until 1925.
+and a practical journey through his early explorations and discoveries up until 1910.

-Historians always tell us: you cannot understand the present without understanding its roots.
+Historians tell us that you cannot understand the present without understanding its roots.

 Discovering the historical roots of our work can sort much of the confusion and contradiction that surrounds modern AT work.